Sakis Rouvas: New label and current projects (2025–present)

-In January 2025, Rouvas released the single "Kontra pao" (I go against), marking his first release through Sakis Rouvas Music in collaboration with Panik Records, concluding his 27-year affiliation with Minos EMI.
-That same month, he co-hosted the Ethnikós Telikós 2025 alongside Helena Paparizou at the Christmas Theater, where Greece's Eurovision representative was selected.
-Following the end of his Cabaret Athens run, he returned to Pyli Axiou for a limited series of performances before launching a summer tour with stops scheduled in London, across Europe, the United States, and various locations in Greece.
+In January 2025, Rouvas released the single "Kontra pao" (I go against), marking his first release through his label imprint Sakis Rouvas Music in collaboration with Panik Records, concluding his 27-year affiliation with Minos EMI.
+That same month, he co-hosted Ethnikós Telikós 2025 alongside Helena Paparizou at the Christmas Theater, where Greece's Eurovision Song Contest 2025 representative was selected.
+Following the end of his Cabaret Athens run, he returned to Pyli Axiou for a limited series of performances before launching a summer tour with stops scheduled in London, and various locations in Greece.
 In May 2025, Rouvas headlined the Champions Fiesta at Stelios Kyriakides Stadium in Cyprus, celebrating Pafos FC's first Cypriot First Division title in the club's history.

 In June 2025, Rouvas released the single "Kounia Bella" (Swingin' Bella/Swingin' Trouble), a collaboration with rapper FY.
 The song marked a stylistic departure, incorporating contemporary urban and trap-influenced sounds.
-That year, Icarus, the short film he had completed in 2024, directed by Christos Kardana and shot in Cargèse, Corsica, was released.
-An international co-production between Belgium, France, and the United Kingdom, the film premiered at several festivals, including the Brussels Short Film Festival and the Athens International Film Festival.
-In September, he performed at the 89th Thessaloniki International Fair, which coincided with the exhibition’s centennial anniversary.
-Earlier that year, it was announced that he would collaborate with Natassa Theodoridou for the upcoming winter season at Enastron venue.
+That year, Icarus, a short film directed by Christos Kardana and shot in Cargèse, Corsica, was released.
+An international co-production, the film premiered at several festivals, including the Brussels Short Film Festival and the Athens International Film Festival.
+In September, he performed at the 89th Thessaloniki International Fair, which coincided with the exhibition's centennial anniversary.
+That same year, it was announced that he would collaborate with Natasa Theodoridou for the 2025–2026 winter season at the club Enastron, a collaboration that continued with limited appearances during the spring season at the nightclub Pyli Axiou in Thessaloniki.
+Athens Voice reviewed the show positively, noting his ability to shift between a theatrical stage persona and a more mature, introspective presence, and describing his energy as a defining element of the performances.
+In November 2025, he released the pop single "Erotas Skoteinos" ("Dark Love"), which served as the theme song for that year's MadWalk event.

+In March 2026, the documentary Desmond Child Rocks the Parthenon premiered at the Thessaloniki Documentary Festival, documenting the 2022 concert at the Odeon of Herodes Atticus with backstage footage, including Sakis Rouvas among the performers.
+In the spring of 2026, he hosted the eighth season of Your Face Sounds Familiar.
+For his hosting, he received generally positive reviews.
+Athinorama noted that his fame does not overshadow him, emphasizing that he is at his best in terms of hosting, confidence, delivery, and humor.Youfly also praised his sharp commentary and directness.
+Following the program's strong television ratings, the network subsequently announced that the show would return fot another season.
+For the winter season, Rouvas is set to return to Enastron, joined by singer Katerina Lioliou.